So I set it down to try one of the novels, and it turned out to be more

 country, but we have a long way to go before it gets as bad as the other

-80% of the world or the first century Roman empire, which was dominant
+80% of the world nor even the first century Roman empire, which was dominant

 when the Christian Manifesto was written.
 I mean, we had 400+ years of